Parseval frames of exponentially localized magnetic Wannier functions: Proof of Theorem : the topologically trivial case

 We begin by proving Theorem~\ref{thm:Main}\eqref{Main_3} since elements of this proof will be essential for the other two parts of Theorem~\ref{thm:Main}.
 Thus we assume throughout this Section that $\set{P(\kk)}_{\kk \in \R^d}$, $d \le 3$, is a smooth and $\Z^d$-periodic family of rank-$m$ projections on the Hilbert space $\Hi$ with vanishing Chern numbers.
 We will construct an orthonormal Bloch basis (so, a $m$-tuple of orthogonal Bloch vectors) which is continuous and $\Z^d$-periodic.
+To stress that our proofs are algorithmic and explicit in nature, we use the phrase ``one can construct\ldots'' in many of the following statements.